joepuzzo/GettingStartedWithSailsAndAngular/README.md

 While sails can be used to create custom APIs and microservices,  we are going to focus on using it as a backend for our angular application.
 Out of the box sails is setup as a server-rendered application (old fashioned approach).
 This means that all routing is done on the server side and the server (Sails) is responsible for "serving up" our views.
 So when a browser sends a GET request to http://yoururl/home this request is mapped to the sails routes that will map your request to a view and send it back to your browser.
 If there are no routes defined, sails will then look into an assets folder for an index.html page and return that instead.
 Because we are using angular, where all routing is done internally within the browser (new approach), there is no need for the server rendered approach.
 Therefore, we will simply be using sails as a "static asset application".
 Thankfully, this is a built-in option.

-Before setting up our first application, it is important to note that Sails is designed to be the NodeJS backend out of the box, but we'll also be using it for the frontend.
-I additionally recommend using it for all backend services.
+One thing to note before we start setting up our first application, is that Sails is a great solution for all your backend micro services.
+It was designed to be the node backend, and has abstracted everything out in a beautiful way that allows you to easily get your services up and running right out of the box.
+So while we are going to use it to render our angular app, you should definitely also consider it for writing your services!

 ## Setting Things Up

 This process will require a little more configuration than a yeoman generator, but will leave you with a much better understanding of how your application operates.
 This tutorial assumes you have worked with node before and are familiar with the npm package manager.

 In the following steps, we will

 1. install Sails
 2. use sails to generate our new application
 3. setup sails as a static asset application